Can a sedative stop deadly heart storms?

 Summary

-This study tests whether a sedative called dexmedetomidine can help people with a life-threatening heart rhythm problem called electrical storm.
-About 192 adults in intensive care will receive either the sedative or a placebo for 2-3 days.
-The goal is to see if the drug reduces deaths and dangerous heart rhythms.
+This study tests whether a sedative called dexmedetomidine can help people in the ICU who have a life-threatening heart rhythm problem called electrical storm.
+About 192 adults will receive either the sedative or a placebo for 2-3 days.
+The goal is to see if it reduces deaths and further dangerous heart episodes.

 Get updates